-Siting + design should provide at least two hours sunlight daily for living areas in Immediately adjoining heritage items: ensure garden setbacks, heights, building forms + design features are compatible with values that are specified by the Hornsby Shire Heritage Inventory.
+Siting + design should provide at least two hours sunlight daily for living areas in 70% of new dwellings.

+Immediately adjoining heritage items: ensure garden setbacks, heights, building forms + design features are compatible with values that are specified by the Hornsby Shire Heritage Inventory.